michauhl/RBPBench/README.md

 (to visualize all selected RBP motifs in HMTL, add `--plot-motifs` and inspect `motif_plots.rbpbench_search.html`, example entry shown in **Fig. 2**).
-We also see significant co-occurrences of `AATAAA` regex hits with PUM2 and PUM1, which too is reasonable since PUM2 binding sites tend to be in 3'UTR regions, often also towards their ends (as showcased in **Fig. 1e**).
+We also see significant co-occurrences of `AATAAA` regex hits with PUM2 and PUM1, which too is reasonable since PUM2 binding sites tend to be in 3'UTR regions, often also towards their ends (as showcased in **Fig. 1e** and **Fig. 1f**).
-In contrast, RBFOX2 motif hits are less frequent and show no significant co-occurrence (expected since RBFOX2 is known to be involved in splicing regulation). **Fig. 1b** shows the distribution of input sequence lengths, including the sequences and motif hits for each sequence. **Fig. 1c** provides exon-intron overlap statistics of the input regions, including exon-intron border regions. **Fig. 1d** shows genomic region annotations for all input regions (add `--add-all-reg-bar`), as well as the regions with motif hits for each specified RBP. **Fig. 1e** displays the coverage of mRNA regions (5'UTR, CDS, 3'UTR) by the input regions.
-All three plots (**Fig. 1c-e**) confirm PUM2's known binding preferences (namely spliced exonic RNA, specifically 3'UTR regions).
+In contrast, RBFOX2 motif hits are less frequent and show no significant co-occurrence (expected since RBFOX2 is known to be involved in splicing regulation). **Fig. 1b** shows the distribution of input sequence lengths, including the sequences and motif hits for each sequence.
+**Fig. 1c** positions input sequences based on their k-mer content (i.e., the closer two sequences in the plot, the more similar their k-mer content, k=3).
+The hover box shows additional information for each sequence, including its sequence, genomic region annotations, motif hits and nucleotide percentages.
+This way we can e.g. easily inspect general sequence characteristics of the input regions, or spot outliers.
+**Fig. 1d** shows genomic region annotations for all input regions (add `--add-all-reg-bar`), as well as the regions with motif hits for each specified RBP.
+**Fig. 1e** displays the coverage of mRNA regions (5'UTR, CDS, 3'UTR) by the input regions.
+**Fig. 1f** provides exon-intron overlap statistics of the input regions, including upstream and downstream proximate and distant intronic regions, exon-intron border regions, and also first, last, and single exon regions.
+All three plots (**Fig. 1d-f**) confirm PUM2's known binding preferences (namely spliced exonic RNA, specifically 3'UTR regions, often towards the transcript 3' end, confirmed by high last exon coverage).
+**Fig. 1g** displays the distances of intronic regions to their nearest intron border (one plot for upstream, one for downstream border regions).
+The hover box again provides additional information for each region, including its sequence, annotations, border distances, intron numbers, lengths, and motif hits.
+As expected for PUM2, we only see a few intronic regions, possibly from missanotations, which based on the hover box information could be further checked in a genome viewer (e.g., [IGV](https://software.broadinstitute.org/software/igv/)).

 <img src="docs/search.ex1.2.png" width="600" />